 Humidity is water vapor in the air.
 Without it, our homes would be unhealthy and uncomfortable.
 Think dry, itchy skin, chapped lips, and splits forming in your wood furniture.
 But excess humidity is also unhealthy and uncomfortable, and tends to be a more common problem, owing to the fact that many of our favorite daily activities (cooking, showering, breathing) generate water vapor.
 High humidity in your home can lead to a number of problems: from mold and mildew growth to wood rot and other moisture-related, structural issues.
+A good humidifier can help to keep indoor humidity at safe and comfortable levels.

 Do You Have a Humidity Problem?